asmap/asmap-website/content/bitcoin-core.md

 ## ASMap usage and deployment in practice

-Aside from the code changes mentioned above, a process needs to be defined regarding how the data embedded with Core is created.
+Aside from the code changes mentioned above, a process needs to be defined regarding how the data embedded with Bitcoin Core is created.
 Based on a previous proposal and some previous feedback the current proposal for this is as follows:

 - A repository for management of ASMap data is created under the bitcoin core org (see [fjahr/asmap-data](https://github.com/bitcoin/bitcoin/issues/28794) for an example of how this might look in practice).
 - Any contributor can open issues to coordinate the collaborative creation of a new ASMap file (see coordinated launch in Kartograf, and a [the example in fjahr/asmap-data](https://github.com/fjahr/asmap-data/issues/4)).
 If multiple collaborators have created a result file with the same hash, this improves trust in the validity of input data and the final result.
 Effectively the trust in the input data is federated.